bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 ## Understanding the ptmalloc (glibc) heap

-The `ptmalloc` code base is a decendant of the Doug Lea `dlmalloc` implmentation, adapted to support multiple threads and arenas by Wolfram Gloger.
+The `ptmalloc` code base is a descendant of the Doug Lea `dlmalloc` implementation, adapted to support multiple threads and arenas by Wolfram Gloger.

 As a general purpose heap allocator provided by glibc, the designers had to strike a balance between performance and memory efficiency.
 As stated in @glibcsource: